Inspiring the Next Generation of Human Rights Lawyers

 When students complete law school and their work at IRAP chapters, they join a growing cohort of attorneys that understand the challenges surrounding immigration and human rights law, and are poised to play a role in increasing the availability of legal aid for refugees, asylum seekers, and immigrants.
 Many go on to volunteer as IRAP supervising attorneys, creating a direct pipeline of legal talent.

-Our network of student advocates is constantly growing.
-If you are a current law student and want to establish an IRAP chapter at your school, please let us know here.
+If you are a student and would like to indicate your interest in starting a new chapter, please let us know here.